jefamirault/skela/README.md

-This is skela
+This is Skela
 =============

-Welcome to skela.
-Use skela to keep track of things.
-Create your own set of trackers and share them with collaborators.
+Use Skela to keep track of school stuff.
+Easily organize your courses into Assignments, Exams, Readings, and Resources.